Clavo Huasca Summary:

 Clavo huasca has a beautiful flavour similar in taste to clove or cinnamon.
 Some use the powdered vine as a culinary spice.

-Although not well known by the general public, an increasing number of scientific studies are released each year on this herb, and more and more evidence is starting to point out the benefits of this herb in the medicinal field.
+Although not well known by the general public, an increasing number of scientific studies are released each year on this herb, and more and more evidence is starting to point out the mechanism of actions of this herb in the medicinal field.
 You can expect this herb to become more well known by the public in the years to come.

 Vine bark, heartwood, roots, resin, essential oil